libermanor/SwitchRouterSDK-interfaces/README.md

-SwitchX-interfaces
+Switch Interfaces
 ==================

-This repository contains API and documentation for SwitchX ASIC family developed by Mellanox Technologies.
+This repository contains API and documentation for Switch ASIC family developed by Mellanox Technologies.